The Dos and Don’ts of Planning a Holiday Wedding

 DO embrace seasonal details.
 There are lots of tasteful ways to include holiday décor at your wedding and one of the best is to keep it seasonal.
 Choose winter florals like poinsettias and calla lilies, or rustic winter elements like berries, pinecones, and sprigs of evergreen.
 And you can never have too many twinkle lights!
 If you’re getting married at a hotel, many of these details may already be planned and in place so ask!

 DON’T go overboard with your theme or colors.
-The goal is to pay tribute to the festive season, but in a tasteful and sophisticated way.
+The goal is to pay tribute to the festive season but in a tasteful and sophisticated way.
 It’s also very important that your wedding feels personal.
 For example, if you love a color that isn’t traditionally associated with this time of year, don’t be afraid to use it!
-It’s also a good idea to avoid holiday music at your reception, so you don’t create the feeling of an office holiday party instead of an elegant wedding.
+It’s also a good idea to avoid too much holiday music at your reception, so you don’t create the feeling of an office holiday party instead of an elegant wedding.

 DON’T forget the coat check!
 This is a thoughtful detail that’s sure to be appreciated at a winter wedding.
 Please note: coat checks are not recommended under COVID-19 safety guidelines but looking to the future, they may be options again.

-Have you considered planning a holiday wedding?
+Are you considering a holiday wedding?